-GLY3810: RESEARCH PROJECT

-Contact hours: Independent Research and Mapping Project by the student, under close supervision from the supervision in the field.

-Lecturer.
-The lecturer will require an average of one hour contact per week and one week

-Course Assessment: Continuous 100%: The assessment is based on: (i) research report (60%), (ii) presentation (15%) based on the research report, and (iii) an oral examination (25%).
-The student will be required to demonstrate competence in research design, conducting research and report writing.
-The final mark to pass the course is 50% of the combined report, presentation and oral examination results, with a minimum of 50% for each of the three components.
-The course can only be passed together with GLY3820 Field Geology for Research; none of the two courses should be failed.

-Pre-requisites:All third and second year coursesCo-requisite:GLY3820 Field Geology for Research be production of a geological map and cross-section.

-Course Description: The course will be based on a research topic chosen by a student in the previous year.
-The field work (GLY 3820, Field Geology for Research) will be compulsory, and one of the products in the project will normally public holidays
+GLY3810: RESEARCH PROJ ECT Code: GLY3810 NQF level: 8 Contact hours: Independent Research and Mapping Project by the student, under close supervision from the Lecturer.
+The lecturer will require an average of one hour contact per week and one week supervision in the field.
+Credits: 32 Course Assessment: Continuous 100%: The assessment is based on: (i) research report (60%), (ii) presentation (15%) competence in research combined report, present report, and (iii) an oral examination (25%).
+The student will be required to demonstrate design, conducting research and report writing.
+The final mark to pass the course is 50% of the tation and oral examination results, with a minimum of 50% for each of the three components.
+The dogether with GLY3820 Field Geology for Research; none of the two courses should be failed.
+Pre-requisites: All third and second year courses Co-requisite: GLY3820 Field Geology for Research Course Description: work (GLY 3820, Field Ge production of a geologic The course will be based on a research topic chosen by a student in the previous year.
+The field ology for Research) will be compulsory, and one of the products in the project will normally be al map and cross-section.